 Best odds bold; Prices subject to change; Updated 3/12 6pm; Place: 1/4 odds 1,2,3.

 Learn about Greyhound odds and dogs betting

 There are some twenty four tracks to choose from if you want to make a night of it and go dog racing.
 Many tracks have upgraded their facilities to attract both public and corporate support and now offer good quality restaurants and luxurious bars as well as the all important entertainment, the dog racing and betting.

 Watching six beautiful greyhounds running at lightning speeds is a wonderful spectacle but what makes it really interesting is having a bet, picking the winners and making money at the same time.

-You have a choice of some seventy thousand races to choose from if you want to make money on dog racing and, needless to say, you don’t have to go to the greyhound track to profit from greyhound racing betting.
+You have a choice of some seventy thousand races to choose from on dog racing and, needless to say, you don’t have to go to the greyhound track to wager on greyhound racing betting.
 All good online bookmakers will offer a similar choice of bets to those that are on offer at the track.

 Some online bookmakers, like Bet365, offer both fixed odds and tote betting on races streamed live from ten top UK tracks including Wimbledon, Hall Green, Perry Bar and Belle Vue.
 You can simply place your bet and watch the dog race of your choice live at bet365.
 The minimum stake is just £1.

 Bets on offer will include: win only; each way; a forecast (you select the dogs that you think will come first and second, in the correct order); a reverse forecast (effectively two forecasts: 1) Dog A to beat dog B and 2) Dog B to beat Dog A); a tricast (you select the first three dogs home in the correct order).
 There may also be special bets on offer both at the tracks and with online bookmakers on specific races.